Why Would You Need an Orthopedic MRI? 7 Common Reasons

 4. Diagnosing bone infections

-Another application of an orthopedic MRI is that it can detect bone infections, including osteomyelitis, helping guide appropriate treatment.
+Another application of an orthopedic MRI is that it can detect bone infections, including osteomyelitis, (inflammation of the bone) helping guide appropriate treatment.

 5. Identifying tumors and masses